C-ORG/whitepaper/README.md

 Such a system would not penalize liquidity much if the price fixing is regular enough (every 6 hours in the case of DutchX) and has the huge advantage of preventing front-running.

+It is also important to note that, most likely, investors in _FAIRs_ will have to be KYCed so it will be easy to trace back potential front-running attacks to the individual responsible for them.

 <h3 id="conclusion">Conclusion</h3>

+Any type of organization, for-profit and non-profit, can become a _Continuous Organization_ by setting up a _Continuous Securities Offering_.

+A _Continuous Securities Offering_ (_CSO_) is a novel way for organizations to receive financing without releasing any equity or any governance rights.
+A _CSO_ uses an organization's realized revenues as a collateral to back fully digital securities called _FAIRs_ that anyone can buy or sell to speculate on the organization's future revenues.

+To create a _Continuous Securities Offering_, an organization agrees to build a collateral of value using a fixed percentage of its realized revenues during a pre-defined minimum period of time.
+This is done concretely by funneling the said fixed percentage of revenues into a _Decentralized Autonomous Trust_ (_DAT_), a smart-contract that automatically issues and buy back _FAIRs_ to meet market demand from investors.

-Any type of organization, for-profit and non-profit, can become a _Continuous Organization_ by setting up a _Decentralized Autonomous Trust_ and funneling all or part of its cash-flows to it. _Continuous Organizations_ are a new type of internet-native organisation that are more efficient, stable and inclusive than traditional organizations.
-At the heart of _Continuous Organizations_ are fully digital liquid securities that align stakeholders' interests better than traditional organizations. _Continuous Organizations_ are easy to incorporate and their properties make them ideal to incentivize employees, grow and strengthen communities, and create virtual online organizations.
+_Continuous Organizations_ are a new type of internet-native organisation that are more efficient, stable and inclusive than traditional organizations.
+Thanks to their fully digital liquid FAIR securities, _Continuous Organizations_ are able to align stakeholders' interests better than traditional organizations.
+On top, they are easy to incorporate and their properties make them ideal to incentivize employees, grow and strengthen communities, and create virtual online organizations.

 To continue the conversation and contribute, you are more than welcome to join our [online forum](https://chat.c-org.co).
 You can also interact with us on [Twitter](https://twitter.com/ContinuousOrg) or on our dedicated [Telegram channel](https://t.me/joinchat/BVqq1hHIqyWrIg_wCuIroQ).